-As I was reading on Epigenetics, I came across a great example to easily explain what I just wrote here:
+Epigenetics studies these changes, how these changes affects us and how it can affect our children as we pass our DNA.
+As I was reading and researching on Epigenetics I came across a great example to easily explain what I just wrote here:

 Imagine having a blue print full of sticky notes.
-So there you are standing in front of these blue prints given to you by one of the best architects and it says “this was the plan originally, however don’t build according to plan; make these changes instead”.
-When you modify something you change the whole outcome.
+There you are standing in front of these blue prints given to you by one of the best architects and it says “this was the plan originally, however don’t build according to plan, make these changes instead”…When you modify something you change the whole outcome.

+Another example would be to think about identical twins but think about twins being separated at birth, these identical twins have the exact same blueprint.
 Now imagine those twins having experienced completely different lives.
 One had a happy, stable life; healthy physically and mentally.
-The other had to fight to survive, had experienced malnutrition, and lots of metal and physical stress; drug abuse, etc.
+The other had to fight to survive, had experienced malnutrition and lots of metal and physical stress; drug abuse, etc.

-Things like stress and diet seem to have a tremendous effect on how the genetic blueprint operates.
-For example a stress pregnant mother could be impacting the gene of her grandchildren.
+Epigenetics is a new science but it shows how changes can affect not only the individual, but that of his or her children/grandchildren and beyond.
+Things like stress and diet seem to have a tremendous effect on how the genetic blueprint operates, for example a stress pregnant mother could be impacting the gene of her grandchildren.

-We are far from Newtonian physics here; the old belief that the body was a biological machine living in a mechanical universe.
-Quantum physics, exposed the flaws of Newtonian physics as quantum physics showed us the invisible immaterial realm is actually far more important than the material realm.
+We are far from Newtonian physics here; the old belief that the body was a biological machine living in a mechanical universe; Quantum physics exposed the flaws of Newtonian physics as quantum physics showed us the invisible immaterial realm is actually far more important than the material realm.
 What it means is–your thoughts shape your environment far more than physical matter.